aromeni/frameworks_and_languages_module/technical_report.md

 ```

 ### Problem being solved/Benefit
-JSX in React directly addresses the problem of how to intuitively integrate UI templates with JavaScript logic in the development of web interfaces.
-In traditional web development, intertwining HTML and JavaScript often leads to complex and less readable code.
-JSX simplifies this integration, allowing for a more natural and seamless combination of markup and logic.
-This leads to more readable, maintainable, and intuitive code, significantly enhancing the developer's experience and productivity in building complex user interfaces.
-The benefit is a more streamlined and efficient development process, particularly for complex component-based UIs.
+- JSX resolves the intricacies of UI creation within JavaScript, replacing clunky createElement calls with an HTML-like syntax for better readability and maintainability.
+It streamlines the development experience, reduces errors, and merges JavaScript logic with UI markup effectively, leading to cleaner code and a more productive build process.

 ### Reference Url:
 - https://legacy.reactjs.org/docs/introducing-jsx.html
 - https://legacy.reactjs.org/docs/jsx-in-depth.html

 ### Template Directives in Vue.js
-Technically, Vue.js employs template directives – special tokens in the markup that instruct the framework to do something to a DOM element.
-These include directives like v-if for conditional rendering, v-for for rendering lists, and v-model for two-way data binding, among others.
-They are powerful tools for directly manipulating the DOM based on the component's state.
-Template directives are a fundamental aspect of Vue.js, offering a straightforward and elegant way to interact with the DOM.
-They encapsulate complex logic in simple, readable syntax, streamlining the process of building dynamic and responsive web interfaces
+Technically, Vue.js's template directives are syntactical markers that command the framework to perform actions on DOM elements dynamically.
+Directives such as `v-if` for conditional displays, `v-for` for list rendering, and `v-model` for creating two-way bindings, allow developers to declaratively link the DOM to the application's reactive state.
+This mechanism abstracts away direct DOM manipulation, enabling a more intuitive and maintainable approach to crafting interactive and responsive user interfaces.
 - Code Snippet Example:

 ```html